Suzy Cortez Flaunts Famous Buns In Teeny Black Thong And Fur Shrug As She Holds A Wad Of Cash

 “My love niiice,” another user stated.

-“You win,” a fourth person wrote, also adding the heart-eyed emoji for further emphasis.
+“You win,” a fourth person wrote, also adding the heart-eyes emoji for further emphasis.

 In order to avoid the language barrier, many of her followers opted to use emoji rather than the written word in order to convey how they felt.
 The most popular appeared to be the fire, heart, and heart-eyes ones.
-However, the tongue-hanging-out emoji also got a decent workout.
+However, the tongue-hanging-out emoji was also used quite frequently.